Photo by HIVAN ARVIZU @soyhivan on Unsplash

 One entity controls another when the first entity can make decisions that determine the financial and operating policies of the second entity.

 Do you have questions or comments about a transfer of employment?
-Be sure to leave them below.
+Be sure to leave them below or reach out to us for help.